Social Anxiety is Treatable

 Transform your relationship with fear and anxiety.

-Picture this: You are sitting in your car in your hero posture practicing your defusion skills and recognizing that YOU are in CONTROL.
-You decided to be here because you know your friends/family/work is a high value to you and you’re tired of letting anxiety win.
+Picture this: You are sitting in your car in your hero posture, practicing your defusion skills and recognizing that YOU are in CONTROL.
+You decided to be here because you know your friends/family/work is a high value to you, and you’re tired of letting anxiety win.
 You take another deep breath and bravely head in.
-Your friends/family/work greet you and you have worked to see they authentically care about your presence.
+Your friends/family/work greet you, and you have worked to see that they authentically care about your presence.
 YOU MATTER.
-As you leave you reflect on the highlights, no more cringing, no more doubt, just assurance that you have fostered and are actively maintaining close connections.
+As you leave, you reflect on the highlights, no more cringing, no more doubt, just assurance that you have fostered and are actively maintaining close connections.

 Imagine this:

-When you transform social discomfort into five specific concepts: self-compassion, acceptance, mindfulness, awareness of perfectionism, and developing a growth mindset, you gain access to the Social Ease Mindset and quiet that inner critic keeping you from the life you deserve.
+When you shift social discomfort into five specific concepts: self-compassion, acceptance, mindfulness, awareness of perfectionism, and cultivating a growth mindset, you unlock the Social Ease Mindset.
+This transformation silences the inner critic that has been holding you back, paving the way for the life you truly deserve.

 Your unique path to recovery begins with a free Social Ease Strategy session.